hgonomeg/bansu/README.md

 ## Todo

 * Auto-generate Swagger file (likely using utoipa)
+* Do not depend on setenv / getenv for spawning jobs
 * Update job output in realtime
 * Some kind of request logging for statistics
 * Some way of achieving interactivity (admin console?)